The internet is a fantastic tool, but dangers lurk within!

 3. Macs need antivirus too

-Whether or not Apple Macs need antivirus software is a matter of much debate among the techie community.
+Whether Apple Macs need antivirus software is a matter of much debate among the techie community.

 It IS fair to say that Macs are not targeted by viruses as much as their Windows equivalent.
 This is because Microsoft has a far larger market share, making it more of a target.
 However, there are frequent reports of new Mac-specific viruses, and warnings that Macs are “not as secure” as people think.

 So, if you want to play it safe, you should install an antivirus product on Macs as well as Windows PCs.